Microscope image of degraded polypropylene mesh fiber showing crack propagation from forensic failure analysis

 Essential guidance for attorneys handling medical device litigation.

-Florian Koschitski and Duane Priddy, "Uncovering the Cause of the Unique Failure of Color Coated PEXa Pipe," Society of Plastic Engineers ANTEC Proceedings, 2025.
+Florian Koschitzki and Duane Priddy, "Uncovering the Cause of the Unique Failure of Color Coated PEXa Pipe," Society of Plastic Engineers ANTEC Proceedings, 2025.

-Florian Koschitski and Duane Priddy, "CPVC Pipe Failure by Environmental Stress Cracking Without Exposure to Foreign Chemicals," Society of Plastic Engineers ANTEC Proceedings, 2024.
+Florian Koschitzki and Duane Priddy, "CPVC Pipe Failure by Environmental Stress Cracking Without Exposure to Foreign Chemicals," Society of Plastic Engineers ANTEC Proceedings, 2024.

 Duane Priddy, "Causes of Failure & Remediation Options for Failing CPVC Fire Sprinkler Piping Systems," NFPA Technical Conference, Boston, 2017.